 - If the processing is unlawful and you oppose the erasure of the personal data and request the restriction of its use instead;

-- If we no longer need your personal data for the purpose of data processing, but you require it to establish, exercise, or defend legal claims; or
+- If we no longer need your personal data for the purpose of data processing, but you require it to establish, exercise or defend legal claims; or

-9.5 Right to notification
+13.5 Right to notification

-9.6 Right to data portability
+13.6 Right to data portability

 - Processing is based on consent (Art.
 6(1)(a) GDPR or Art.
-9(2)(a) GDPR) or based on a contract pursuant to Art.
+9(2)(a) GDPR) or is based on a contract pursuant to Art.
 6(1)(b) GDPR and

-- Processing is carried out by automated means.
+- The processing is carried out by automated means.

-9.7 Right to object
+13.7 Right to object

 Pursuant to Art.
 21 GDPR, you have the right to object, on grounds relating to your particular situation, at any time to the processing of personal data concerning you that is based on Art.
 6(1)(e) or (f) GDPR, including profiling based on those provisions.
 We will then no longer process your personal data unless we are able to demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

-9.8 Right to withdraw consent
+13.8 Right to withdraw consent

-9.9 Automated decision in individual cases, including profiling
+13.9 Automated individual decision-making, including profiling

 Pursuant to Art.
 22 GDPR, you have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This does not apply if the decision:

-- Is authorised by Union or Member State law to which we are subject, and which also lays down suitable measures to safeguard your rights and freedoms and legitimate interests; or
+- Is authorised by Union or Member State law to which we are subject and which also lays down suitable measures to safeguard your rights and freedoms and legitimate interests; or

-- Is made based on your explicit consent.
+- Is made with your explicit consent.

-9.10 Right to lodge a complaint with a supervisory authority
+13.10 Right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge ca complaint with a supervisory authority, in particular in the Member State where you reside, work or where the infringement is suspected, if you believe that the processing of your personal data infringes the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State where you reside, work or where the infringement is suspected, if you believe that the processing of your personal data infringes the GDPR.

-10. Responsibility for content and information
+12. Responsibility for content and information